If you’ve used an Android device for some time, you must have encountered the “Server Error No Connection Retry” error.

 Furthermore, it allows you to bypass location-based content restrictions by altering your virtual location.

-However, to ensure you’re not getting any Google Play Store errors, it is important to uninstall or disable any VPNs on your Android device, as the app relies on your location, and any modifications to it may cause issues.
+However, to ensure you’re not getting any Google Play Store errors, it is important to uninstall or disable any VPNs on your Android device, as the app relies on your location, and any modifications may cause issues.

 7. Clear Google Services Framework Cache